ddev/ddev/docs/content/users/install/ddev-installation.md

 # DDEV Installation

-Docker or an alternative is required before anything will work with DDEV.
-This is pretty easy on most environments; see the [Docker installation](docker-installation.md) page to help sort out the details.

-It's easiest to think of DDEV installation or upgrade as the installation of a single binary, the "ddev" binary.
-When you use DDEV, additional Docker images will be downloaded, etc. DDEV tries to make it so you can use the most common installation technique on your system, so Homebrew on macOS, `apt` on Linux including WSL2, Chocolatey or installer on traditional Windows, etc.
+Once you’ve [installed Docker](docker-installation.md), you’re ready to install DDEV!

+Installing and upgrading DDEV are nearly the same thing, because we’re upgrading the `ddev` binary that talks with Docker.
+You can update this file like other software on your system, whether it’s with a package manager or traditional installer.

 === "macOS"

-    ## macOS

-    ### Homebrew
+    ## Homebrew

-    For macOS (both amd64 and arm64) users, [Homebrew](https://brew.sh/) is the easiest way to install and upgrade DDEV:
+    [Homebrew](https://brew.sh/) is the easiest way to install and upgrade DDEV:

     ```bash
     brew install drud/ddev/ddev